 Why is it funny?

-Like prioritising our health and wellbeing, learning something that fascinates us, doing something hard but meaningful or rest when we need to (naps are medicinal you know, for everyone!
-Not just for under 5’s or over [insert appropriate age here].
+Like prioritising our health and wellbeing, learning something that fascinates us, doing something hard but meaningful or rest when we need to.
+(That’s a really tough one for me, I have the Must Be Busy gene!)

 Are you choosing:

-- To NOT train your household to do things for themselves.
+- To NOT teach your household to do things for themselves.

 - To NOT declutter the spaces that are important to YOU first.